MuzammalRamzan/PredictionUSDTSOftware/TROUBLESHOOTING.md

 This can happen when:
 1. A question was settled directly through a blockchain transaction without updating the database
 2. The database update failed after a successful blockchain settlement
+3. Network issues caused the API call to fail after the blockchain transaction succeeded
-3. Manual intervention was performed on the blockchain
+4. Manual intervention was performed on the blockchain

 ### How to Check for This Issue